Shining Tor Walk

 Getting there

-• nearby postcode: SK17 6GJ (this postcode is actually for the Errwood Sailing Club (private), which is just over 1 kilometre by road from Errwood Hall Car Park.
-You should enter the latitude/longitude or Ordnance Survey grid reference figures into your satnav for a more precise location).
+• nearby postcode: SK17 6GJ (this postcode is actually for the private Errwood Sailing Club, which is just over 1 kilometre by road from Errwood Hall Car Park.
+For a more precice location, you should enter the name – Errwood Hall Car Park, what3words, latitude/longitude, or Ordnance Survey grid reference figures into your satnav).

 • Latitude, Longitude: 53.270, -1.983